-Several interrelated sections make up the department, including the patrol section, which consists of vehicle, bicycle, and foot patrol; the police Communications Center; and the campus Locksmith Unit, a part of the Department of Public Safety, which responds to all campus requests for locksmith services.
-The Communications Center handles all radio communi-cations and calls for service.
+Several interrelated sections make up the department, including the patrol section, which consists of vehicle, bicycle, and foot patrol; the police Communications Center; and the Locksmith Unit, which responds to all campus requests for locksmith services.
+The Communications Center handles all radio communications and calls for service.
 The center monitors the closed-circuit television cameras, the alarm systems, and the emergency telephone systems.
 The Investigation and Patrol Support Unit handles all investigative activities for the campus.
 The Department of Public Safety Customer Service Center is usually the initial point of contact for members of the campus community.